ThatBlokeCalledJay/auto-app-version/README.md

 ## AutoAppVersion

 Automatic application versioning that not only persits between builds, but also doesn't depend on the build number.
 Below is an example showing how this extension could be used.
+Available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/ThatBlokeCalledJay)

 > Note: AutoAppVersion has been designed initially to work with Azure DevOps pipelines and DotNet Core projects.